 Your main tasks include:

-- transporting patients safely and comfortably in a timely manner
+- transporting patients to appointments safely and comfortably and on time

 - carrying out daily equipment checks

-- ensuring that appropriate moving and handling techniques are applied when moving patients under non-emergency conditions
+- making sure appropriate moving and handling techniques are applied when moving patients under non-emergency conditions

 - completing accurate patient journey records